Battle of Sentinum

-The Battle of Sentinum was the decisive battle of the Third Samnite War, fought in 295 BC near Sentinum (next to the modern town of Sassoferrato, in the Marche region of Italy), in which the Romans overcame a formidable coalition of Samnites, Etruscans, and Umbrians and Senone Gauls.
+The Battle of Sentinum was the decisive battle of the Third Samnite War, fought in 295 BC near Sentinum (next to the modern town of Sassoferrato, in the Marches region of Italy), in which the Romans overcame a formidable coalition of Samnites, Etruscans, Umbrians, and Senone Gauls.
 The Romans won a decisive victory that broke up the tribal coalition (the Etruscans, Umbrians, and Senones pulled out of the war) and paved the way for the Romans' complete victory over the Samnites.
 The Romans involved in the battle of Sentinum were commanded by consuls Publius Decius Mus and Quintus Fabius Maximus Rullianus.

 Background

 The Third Samnite War started when envoys from Lucania asked Rome for help against an attack on them by the Samnites.
 Rome intervened and the war started.
 Just prior to and during the first year of this, Rome was also facing a war with the Etruscans.
 In 297 BC the Romans received news that the Etruscans were considering suing for peace.
 As a result, both Roman consuls marched on Samnium and concentrated their operations there.
 Quintus Fabius defeated the Samnites at the Battle of Tifernum and Publius Decius defeated a Samnite force from Apulia near Maleventum.
 The two consuls then spent four months ravaging Samnium.
 Fabius also seized Cimetra (location unknown).

 In 296 BC Quintus Fabius and Publius Decius were made proconsuls and were given a six-month extension of their military command to carry on the war in Samnium.
 Publius Decius ravaged Samnium until he drove the Samnite army outside its territory.
 The Samnite army headed north to Etruria to back up previous calls for an alliance with the Etruscans that had been turned down.
 Gellius Egnatius, a Samnite commander, insisted on the Etruscan council being convened.
 Most Etruscan city-states voted for a joint war.
 Umbrian groups near Etruria also joined in and there were attempts to hire Gallic mercenaries.

 The consul Appius Claudius Caecus set off for Etruria with two legions and 15,000 allied troops.
 The other consul, Lucius Volumnius Flamma Violens, had already left for Samnium with two legions and 12,000 allies.
 Appius Claudius suffered some setbacks so Lucius Volumnius went to Etruria to help.
 The two consuls together defeated the Etruscans and Lucius Volumnius returned to Samnium as their appointments as proconsulships were about to expire.
 Meanwhile, the Samnites raised new troops and raided Roman territories and allies in Campania.
 Volumnius repelled the raids.
 However, the raids alarmed Rome because of news that the Etruscans were arming themselves and had invited the Samnites (under Gellius Egnatius) and the Umbrians to join them in a major revolt against the Romans.
 There were also reports that large sums of money were being offered to the Gauls followed by reports of an actual coalition between these four peoples and that there was "a huge army of Gauls."